-- The amount written off will be a non-cash charge against future results of operations; - The amount written off will reduce total assets on the Public Company's balance sheet; - If the Public Company's common stock is less than \$1.00 per share, it will be damaged to the extent it seeks to sell the treasury shares at a price of less than \$1.00; or - If the founder institutes litigation against Aspen and is successful, Aspen will be required to pay any adverse judgment or otherwise consummate a settlement.
+- The amount written off will reduce total assets on the Public Company's balance sheet; - If the Public Company's common stock is less than \$1.00 per share, it will be damaged to the extent it seeks to sell the treasury shares at a price of less than \$1.00; or - If the founder institutes litigation against Aspen and is successful, Aspen will be required to pay any adverse judgment or otherwise consummate a settlement.
 As a consequence, in addition to this out-of-pocket damage, any litigation will be expensive, result in substantial attorney's fees, accounting fees, expert witness fees and divert management from our business.